Coffee & Kareem: Plot

-While police officer James Coffee (Ed Helms) enjoys his new relationship with Vanessa Manning (Taraji P. Henson), her beloved 12-year-old son Kareem (Terrence Little Gardenhigh) plots their break-up.
+While police officer James Coffee enjoys his new relationship with Vanessa Manning, her beloved 12-year-old son Kareem plots their break-up.

-Attempting to scare away his mom's boyfriend for good, Kareem tries to hire criminal fugitive Orlando Johnson (RonReaco Lee) to take him out.
+Attempting to scare away his mom's boyfriend for good, Kareem, whose father (Vanessa's husband) died of cancer, tries to hire criminal fugitive Orlando Johnson to take him out.
 Before doing so, he both witnesses a shooting and accidentally exposes a secret network of criminal activity involving drugs and dirty cops, which makes his family its latest target.
 To protect Vanessa, Kareem teams up with Coffee - the partner he never wanted - for a dangerous chase across Detroit, trying to stay alive.

-It is revealed that Coffee's Captain Hill (David Alan Grier) and Detective Watts (Betty Gilpin) are the bad cops.
+It is revealed that Coffee's Captain Hill and Detective Watts are the bad cops.
 Watts murders Hill and ultimately kidnaps Vanessa and Kareem.
 Coffee is able to rescue them, and the cops bust Watts's drug deal, with some help from Johnson, who never really wanted to be in drugs in the first place.

-Watts survives the explosion of the drug warehouse and tries to shoot Coffee, but Vanessa shoots her.
+Watts survives the explosion and tries to shoot Coffee, but Vanessa shoots her.
 Kareem finally admits that he's okay with Coffee dating his mom.